 Our experienced Baltimore texting and driving car accident lawyers are committed to representing people injured by distracted driving.
-Call the Law Offices of Randolph Rice at (410) 694-7291 to schedule a free case consultation.
+Call the Rice, Murtha & Psoras at (410) 694-7291 to schedule a free case consultation.
 Our attorneys have decades of experience helping injured car accident victims and their families, and we may be able to help in your case, too.

 Baltimore Texting and Driving Laws

 Maryland lawmakers are well aware of the dangers associated with texting while driving.
 Therefore, texting while driving is prohibited in Baltimore.
 Drivers are permitted to use a speakerphone or Bluetooth device, but the use of a handheld phone is not allowed.
 Additionally, any driver under the age of 18 or driving under a learner’s permit is prohibited from using any communication device, both handheld or hands-free.